freifunk-gluon/community-packages/ffgraz-config-mode-theme-funkfeuer/README.md

 # Update

-To update the theme with the latest upstream stylesheet, run `cd ffgraz-config-mode-theme-funkeuer && bash update.sh <path/to/gluon-repo>`
+To update the theme with the latest upstream stylesheet, run `cd ffgraz-config-mode-theme-funkfeuer && bash update.sh <path/to/gluon-repo>`